MirMue/libriam/readme.md

-# Libriam - Miriams Bücher
+# Libriam - Miriams Books

-Eine simple Website, die Buchinformationen anzeigt.
+A simple website to show book information.
+A work in progress.